rishikesh5/webscraping/README.md

 # webscraping
-I have used python scrape data from a website and turn useful data from the website into a pandas data frame to perform calculations.
+I have used python to scrape data from a website and turn useful data from the website into a pandas data frame to perform calculations.